 | Think of it as | A party line telephone | Your own private line |

-Every Surflare Dedicated IP, datacenter or residential, is exclusively yours: its reputation is yours alone from day one.
+Every Surflare Dedicated IP, datacenter or ISP, is exclusively yours: its reputation is yours alone from day one.

 Two dimensions explain almost everything: how the IP is registered (what platforms see) and where it physically comes from (what determines speed and authenticity).